 For some reason I cannot determine, there are some flat irons that do not have a temperature control.
-You definitely, in my opinion, want to look for one that has this feature.
+You definitely, in my opinion, want an adjustable temperature flat iron.
 Its a MUST HAVE feature for type 3 or type 4 natural hair.

-You are a one of a kind woman with a unique hair type, and different hair types do require different heat temperatures.
+You are a one-of-a-kind woman with unique hair, and different hair types do require different heat temperatures.
 If the iron’s temperature is too low, you could need to re-iron the same section of your hair again and again.
 This might seem safe, since you are treating your hair with a lower heat.
 But in reality, doing this to your hair exposes it to the heat for longer, risking more damage and making your hair look lifeless.

-If the temperature is too high, your flat iron is bound to deal instant damage to every section of your hair it touches.
+If the temperature is too high, your flat iron is bound to cause instant damage to every section of your hair it touches.

 So how do you know what temperature is just right for your hair type?

 It’s pretty simple.
 Fragile and fine hair needs a low setting – around 360 degrees Fahrenheit.
-This setting will minimise your hair from breaking.
+This setting will minimize your hair from breaking.

 If you have thicker or strong hair, you will probably need a higher temperature of up to 400 degrees the effectively tame your hair.